microlinkhq/browserless/README.md

 ### .close()

-It will close the internal browser.
+Used to close the internal browser.

 ```js
 const { onExit } = require('signal-exit')